Hard1stf/github-practice/README.md

 ### 🔗 Relationship:
 You use **Git** locally to manage your project → then **GitHub** to share, review, and collaborate with others remotely.

+---

+# 🌍 Why Should You Contribute to Open Source?

+Open-source software is more than just publicly available code — it’s a global movement based on transparency, collaboration, and community.

+---